Act of God: Tort law and delict law

-UK – England and Wales
+England and Wales

 An act of God is an unforeseeable natural phenomenon.
 Explained by Lord Hobhouse in Transco plc v Stockport Metropolitan Borough Council as describing an event:

-UK – Scotland
+Scotland

-In Tennant v Earl of Glasgow (1864 2 M (HL) 22) Lord Chancellor Westbury described a case as: "what is denominated in the law of Scotland damnum fatale — occurrences and circumstances which no human foresight can provide against, and of which human prudence is not bound to recognize the possibility; and which, when they do occur, therefore, are calamities that do not involve the obligation of paying for the consequences that may result from them."
+In Tennant v Earl of Glasgow (1864 2 M (HL) 22) Lord Chancellor Westbury describes a case as: "what is denominated in the law of Scotland damnum fatale — occurrences and circumstances which no human foresight can provide against, and of which human prudence is not bound to recognize the possibility; and which, when they do occur, therefore, are calamities that do not involve the obligation of paying for the consequences that may result from them."

 United States

 In the law of torts, an act of God may be asserted as a type of intervening cause, the lack of which would have avoided the cause or diminished the result of liability (e.g., but for the earthquake, the old, poorly constructed building would be standing).
 However, foreseeable results of unforeseeable causes may still raise liability.
 For example, a bolt of lightning strikes a ship carrying volatile compressed gas, resulting in the expected explosion.
 Liability may be found if the carrier did not use reasonable care to protect against sparks—regardless of their origins.
 Similarly, strict liability could defeat a defense for an act of God where the defendant has created the conditions under which any accident would result in harm.
 For example, a long-haul truck driver takes a shortcut on a back road and the load is lost when the road is destroyed in an unforeseen flood.
 Other cases find that a common carrier is not liable for the unforeseeable forces of nature.
 See Memphis & Charlestown RR Co. v.
 Reeves, 77 U.S. 176 (1870).

-One example is that of "rainmaker" Charles Hatfield, who was hired in 1915 by the city of San Diego to fill the Morena reservoir to capacity with rainwater for $10,000.
-The region was soon flooded by heavy rains, nearly bursting the reservoir's dam, killing nearly 20 people, destroying 110 bridges (leaving 2), knocking out telephone and telegraph lines, and causing an estimated $3.5 million in damage in total.
+One example is that of "rainmaker" Charles Hatfield, who was hired in 1915 by the city of San Diego to fill the Morena Reservoir to capacity with rainwater for $10,000.
+The region was flooded by heavy rains, nearly bursting the reservoir's dam, killing nearly 20 people, destroying 110 bridges (leaving 2), knocking out telephone and telegraph lines, and causing an estimated $3.5 million in damages.
 When the city refused to pay him (he had forgotten to sign the contract), he sued the city.
 The floods were ruled an act of God, excluding him from liability but also from payment.